 • To improve control over the cut, cut near the throat of the tool rather than near the blade tips.

 • Do not snap the snips closed at the end of each cut.
 Doing so bends the metal slightly.
-Instead, take a good “bite” out of the metal & stop the cut short of the tips.
+Instead, take a good “bite” out of the metal and stop the cut short of the tips.
 Then take another bite to continue the cut.

 Types of Runners.
 There are three styles of runners, each of which gives the ceiling a different look.
 The runners can be completely exposed beneath the panels; they can be recessed into lips on the panel edges; or they can be hidden in slots in the panel edges.

-Many of the tools needed for this project are basic: a hammer, chalk line, combination square, levels, a hack saw, plumb bob, & a utility knife.
+Many of the tools needed for this project are basic: a hammer, chalk line, combination square, levels, a hack saw, plumb bob, and a utility knife.
 The following describes a few special tools needed for the job:

 Aviation Snips.
 This tool easily cuts the light-gauge metals used to sup port acoustical ceilings.
 The snips are designed for maximum leverage on the workpiece.
 They have a spring action that opens the tool after a cut.
-Snips are available in right-hand, left hand, & straight-cut models.
+Snips are available in right-hand, left hand, and straight-cut models.

 Installing a Suspended Ceiling

 2. Establishing Benchmarks.
 The key to success is making sure that the ceiling is level across the entire room.
-Existing floor & ceiling surfaces may not be level, so never use them as reference points for measuring.
+Existing floor and ceiling surfaces may not be level, so never use them as reference points for measuring.
 Instead, establish benchmarks on the walls at every corner.
 (Use a water level to ensure that every benchmark is precisely located.)
 Benchmarks can be placed at any height, but 60 inches is most convenient.
 Future measurements are taken from these benchmarks.

 3. Determining Ceiling Height.
 The standard ceiling height is 90 inches; it also is the minimum height for lighting in a suspended ceiling.
 The ceiling must not be closer than 3 inches to projections.
 Hang it completely below projections, or use drywall or wood paneling to box-in the projections.
 (See page 68.)
 Once the ceiling height has been determined, measure up from the benchmarks to locate the position of the wall molding.
 Snap a chalk line on the walls around the perimeter of the room.
 It is best to draw this line in the place where the top edge of the molding is to be located; the chalk marks will not be visible after the ceiling molding is in place.

 4. Installing Wall Molding.
 Nail molding to the walls, making sure that each nail penetrates a stud.
-Use the aviation snips to miter the molding at inside & outside corners.
+Use the aviation snips to miter the molding at inside and outside corners.
 When cutting wall molding to length, remember to account for the thickness of the adjacent wall molding.
 Butt lengths of wall molding where they meet midwall.

 5. Establishing Centerlines.
-Measure the length & width of the room, & divide these measurements in half to get the center- point of each wall.
+Measure the length and width of the room, and divide these measurements in half to get the center- point of each wall.
 Use layout strings to connect opposing midpoints, stretching them tightly between the wall molding.
 Check the intersection of the two strings to make sure that they are square to each other.
 If not, adjust one or the other slightly until they are square.
 It is easier to adjust layout strings when they are attached to nails that can be wedged behind the wall molding.

 6. Adjusting the Layout.
 Plan the layout of ceiling panels to minimize the need for small pieces around the border of the ceiling.
 Doing this creates a better-looking job.
 If the border tiles will be less than half the width of a field tile, adjust the layout one way or the other to eliminate this unsightly condition.

 7. Installing Guidelines.
-Plan to install the first main runner approximately parallel with the wall & at a distance from the wall that's equal to the width of the border units.
+Plan to install the first main runner approximately parallel with the wall and at a distance from the wall that's equal to the width of the border units.
 Make measurements from the center lines rather than from the wall itself.
 (The wall might not be square.)
 Stretch a guideline between the wall moldings at these points.

 8. Attaching Hanger Wires.
 Start with the joists at either end of the ceiling.
 Install an eyescrew (or fastener supplied by the ceiling manufacturer) into every fourth joist directly above the guideline.
 Twist a piece of hanger wire through each eyescrew so that it hangs about 6 inches below the guideline.
-Cut a main runner to length, & hang it from the wires so that it's lust barely above the guideline.
+Cut a main runner to length, and hang it from the wires so that it's lust barely above the guideline.
 Twist the wires to secure the runner in position.

 9. Installing Cross Runners.
-Slip the first cross runner between the main runner & the wall molding.
+Slip the first cross runner between the main runner and the wall molding.
 (It locks into the main runner’s pre punched holes.)
 Install the next main runner by using cross runners to gauge its spacing.
 Continue to work across the room until all of the runners have been installed.

 4. Use the chalk line as a placement guide to nail the wall molding in place.